Codename-Beast/ansible-role-solr/README.md

    ```

 3. **Accept Global Access** (current production setup)
-   - Each Moodle has separate core (data isolated ✅)
+   - Each Moodle has separate core (data isolated)
    - All authenticated users can technically access any core
    - Use strong passwords and audit logging